nickdowse/RailsMagicRenamer/ROADMAP.md

 Here --^ look for all associations and check the type of the caller.
 Not strictly a necessity as the type of the caller is what matters most not the name (eg company vs c)

+Before I can go any further I need to create a comprehensive fake rails app.

-* Check if there's already a model with the same name as what you're going to (file exists?)
+* Check if there's already a model with the same name as what you're going to (file exists?) -> Yes
-* Check out new branch in git
+* Commit what we have in git - Yes
-* Change model file name (campaign.rb -> distribution.rb)
+* Change model file name (campaign.rb -> distribution.rb) - Yes
+* Update model folder (if necessary) (models/campaigns/.rb -> models/distributions/.rb) - Yes
 * Update class reference (class Campaign -> class Distribution)
 * Update has_one/has_many/belongs_to relationships (eg has_many :campaigns -> has_many :distributions)
 * Update :through relationships
 * Update all classes that inherit from Campaign (class EmailCampign < Campaign -> class EmailCampaign < Distribution)
 * Change all references to that file (Campaign.blah_blah_blah -> Distribution.blah_blah_blah)
 * Change all references from model -> model (@pressdoc.campaigns -> @pressdoc.distributions)
-* Update model folder (if necessary) (models/campaigns/.rb -> models/distributions/.rb)
 * Update view folder (views/campaigns/* -> views/distributions/*)
 * Update controller file names (campaigns_controller.rb -> distributions_controller.rb)
 * Update controller class names incl w/ namespacing (class Manage::CampaignsController < Manage::ApplicationController -> class Manage::DistributionsController < Manage::ApplicationController)